 When is it not safe to combine Western Psychiatric Medication with CAM?

 The best is to always check with a doctor first.
 Even if therapies are “natural” they can be very potent and can potentially cause harm and higher intake of “natural” supplements is not necessarily better.

 Situations where it is unsafe to integrate conventional Western Medicine and CAM:

-Here in Dubai where the East meets the West, Dr Tina Malan, as an Integrative Psychiatrist, can provide advice on how to safely integrate conventional Western Medicine and CAM for mental health issues.
+Here in Dubai where the East meets the West, Dr Sravani Behara, as an Integrative Psychiatrist, can provide advice on how to safely integrate conventional Western Medicine and CAM for mental health issues.
 Although she has knowledge of most CAM therapies available, she is mainly trained as a Western Psychiatrist.